 Teradata Secure Zones

-I’ve had a couple of conversations recently with different customers about the “Secure Zones” optional feature added in Teradata 15.10 and based on those there is a fair amount of misunderstanding about what this feature offers and does.
+I’ve had a few conversations recently with different customers about the “Secure Zones” optional feature added in Teradata 15.10 based on those.
+There is a fair amount of misunderstanding about what this feature offers and does.

-This article is aimed at providing some clear information for anyone considering the use of this feature.
+This article aims to provide some clear information for anyone considering using this feature.

-Before I cover that, let me describe the basic set up of Secure Zones on a Teradata system and what they offer that is different from previously available.
+Before I cover that, let me describe the basic setup of Secure Zones on a Teradata system and what they offer different from previously available.

 A “Secure Zone” on a Teradata system typically contains multiple databases and users under a single database or user (referred to as the ‘root’ of that zone).
-The users defined in a zone can only access data in tables/views that are also set in that zone.
+The users defined in a zone can only access data in tables/views set in that zone.

-Where a Teradata system has multiple “secure zones”, perhaps named ‘UK’ and ‘EU,’ then users in the ‘UK’ zone cannot see data in the ‘EU’ zone and vice-versa.
-All of this could be achieved quite simply using standard Teradata Access Rights.
+A Teradata system has multiple “secure zones”, perhaps named ‘UK’ and ‘EU,’ then users in the ‘UK’ zone cannot see data in the ‘EU’ zone and vice-versa.
+All of this could be achieved entirely simply using standard Teradata Access Rights.

 WHERE databasename <> ‘DBC’